Wiki · Concept · Last reviewed June 25, 2026

 Definition

-World models have become more prominent because AI is moving from text and static media toward embodied agents, robotics, autonomous vehicles, interactive 3D environments, and planning systems.
-Language models can explain a world, but robots and autonomous agents need systems that can predict what actions will do inside a world.
+World models have become more prominent because AI is moving from text and static media toward embodied agents, robotics, autonomous vehicles, interactive 3D environments, and long-horizon planning systems.
+Language models can describe a world, but robots and autonomous agents need systems that can predict what actions will do inside a world.

 Major Approaches

 Generative interactive environments.
 DeepMind's Genie research treats world models as systems that can generate action-controllable environments from images or prompts, allowing agents or humans to explore simulated spaces.
+The key distinction from ordinary video generation is interactivity over time.

 World foundation models for physical AI.
 NVIDIA's Cosmos platform packages world foundation models, tokenizers, guardrails, and video pipelines for developers working on robots, autonomous vehicles, and other physical AI systems.
+Such systems still need domain-specific validation before they can support safety claims.

 Uses

 Robotics and embodied AI.
 A robot needs to predict contact, motion, object affordances, navigation, and the consequences of manipulation.
+World models can support planning before acting, but physical deployment still depends on sensing, control, fail-safe design, and real-world testing.

 Autonomous vehicles.
 World models can help generate rare or dangerous scenarios for training and testing, though simulated realism must be validated against real-world behavior.